irskep/irskep.github.com/content/posts/2017-05-04-the-design-and-implementation-of-rogue-basement.md

 ## Making videos ameliorates loneliness

 Whenever I felt like I hit a milestone, I did a quick [video update](https://www.youtube.com/playlist?list=PLuzdytAQSpVhUCVgJvtgDNEQ2DI41KiKr).
 I didn't really expect anyone to watch them, but it helped give me perspective on my progress.
-And it simulated human interaction a little bit, which was nice because I was alone in the house for the entire weekend.
+And it also simulated human interaction a little bit, which was nice because I was alone in the house for the entire weekend.

 # Conclusion